ElizabethYankovsky/elizabethyankovsky.github.io/index.md

 ---
 {: style="text-align: justify;"}
 Hello!
 I am an assistant professor in the [Yale Department of Earth and Planetary Sciences](https://earth.yale.edu/) and am part of the [Atmosphere, Oceans, Climate Dynamics](https://earth.yale.edu/atmosphere-oceans-climate-dynamics) Group.
-Broadly, I am a physical oceanographer and climate modeller interested in ocean turbulence and its influences on the large-scale ocean state and climate.
+Broadly, I am a physical oceanographer and climate modeler interested in ocean turbulence and its influences on the large-scale ocean state and climate.
 Before joining Yale in July of 2024, I was a researcher at [[C]Worthy](https://cworthy.org/), an organization aimed at research and development of software tools supporting climate change mitigation efforts through marine Carbon Dioxide Removal (mCDR).
 I continue to collaborate with [C]Worthy on studying the influences of ocean turbulence on Ocean Alkalinity Enhancement, as well as working on regional ocean modeling to support mCDR.
 I was previously a postdoctoral researcher at the [Courant Institute of Mathematical Sciences](https://caos.cims.nyu.edu)